 Trump's plane diverted in Montana due to mechanical issue

-Former President Donald Trump's plane was forced to divert its landing in Montana Friday due to a mechanical issue, a law enforcement source confirmed to CBS News.
+Former President Donald Trump's plane was forced Friday to divert its landing to Billings, Montana, due to a mechanical issue, airport officials confirmed to CBS News.

-Trump is scheduled to hold a rally in Bozeman, Montana, Friday night, but his private plane landed in Billings, Montana, Friday afternoon, the source said.
+Trump is scheduled to hold a rally in Bozeman, Montana, Friday night, but his private plane landed instead in Billings Friday afternoon, Billings-Logan International Airport said in a statement.
 Bozeman is about 150 miles west of Billings.

 Trump's rally was scheduled to begin at 8 p.m. local time, or 10 p.m.
 ET, and supporters lined up hours ahead of the scheduled start time to secure a spot.